uc-cdis/data-portal/README.md

 docker run -d --name=dataportal -p 80:80 quay.io/cdis/data-portal

 ### GraphQL configuration
-All the configurations of Homepage and Explorer page are specified src/parameters.json.
+All the configurations of Homepage and Explorer page are specified data/config/<common-name>.json.
 For each common, we need to specify the following json entities:
 ```
-"<common_name>": {
+"graphql": {
   "boardCounts": [
     {
       "graphql": "_case_count",